Convict Ship Eliza III (1) - 1828

 The Eliza (III) was made of teak and built in Java in 1815.

-This was the first voyage of the Eliza III bringing convicts to New South Wales.
+This was her first voyage bringing convicts to New South Wales.
 Prisoners came from districts throughout England - Durham, Nottingham, Hereford, Surrey, Kent, York, Somerset, Lancaster, Southampton, Gloucester, Lancaster, Leicester, Stafford, Bucks, Cumberland, Bedford, Warwick, Salop, Essex, Chester, Worcester, London - and also from Edinburgh and Canarvon.

 Convicts Embarked